LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 | Bad capability | Flags error if a capability declared by the shader is not supported by Vulkan shaders | BAD_CAPABILITY | vkCreateGraphicsPipelines | TODO | NA |
 | NA | Enum used for informational messages | NONE | | TODO | None |

-### VK_LAYER_LUNARG_core_validation Shader Checker Pending Work
+### VK_LAYER_LUNARG_core_validation Shader Checker Work
-- Additional test cases for variously broken SPIRV images
-- Validation of a single SPIRV image in isolation (the spec describes many constraints)

 See the Khronos github repository for Vulkan-LoaderAndValidationLayers for additional pending issues, or to submit new validation requests

 ### VK_LAYER_LUNARG_core_validation Memory Tracker Details Table
 The Mem Tracker portion of the VK_LAYER_LUNARG_core_validation layer tracks memory objects and references and validates that they are managed correctly by the application.
 This includes tracking object bindings, memory hazards, and memory object lifetimes.
 Several other hazard-related issues related to command buffers, fences, and memory mapping are also validated in this layer segment.